Led Zeppelin: "The Biggest Band in the World": 1970–1975

 Led Zeppelin's next album, Houses of the Holy, was released in March 1973.
 It featured further experimentation by the band, who expanded their use of synthesisers and mellotron orchestration.
 The predominantly orange album cover, designed by the London-based design group Hipgnosis, depicts images of nude children climbing the Giant's Causeway in Northern Ireland.
 Although the children are not shown from the front, the cover was controversial at the time of the album's release.
 As with the band's fourth album, neither their name nor the album title was printed on the sleeve.

 Houses of the Holy topped charts worldwide, and the band's subsequent concert tour of North America in 1973 broke records for attendance, as they consistently filled large auditoriums and stadiums.
 At Tampa Stadium in Florida, they played to 56,800 fans, breaking the record set by the Beatles' 1965 Shea Stadium concert and grossing $309,000.
 Three sold-out shows at Madison Square Garden in New York City were filmed for a motion picture, but the theatrical release of this project (The Song Remains the Same) was delayed until 1976.
 Before the final night's performance, $180,000 ($ today) of the band's money from gate receipts was stolen from a safe deposit box at the Drake Hotel.
-Also in 1973, the band purchased Hammerwood Park, a Georgian mansion in East Sussex, at auction, which they planned to turn into a recording studio and accommodation.
-However, the house was in an increasing state of dereliction and the plans were eventually shelved.
-Although it would be used in the filming of the music video for The Song Remains the Same, the house was subsequently boarded up and put up for sale in 1976.

 In 1974, Led Zeppelin took a break from touring and launched their own record label, Swan Song, named after an unreleased song.
 The record label's logo is based on a drawing called Evening: Fall of Day (1869) by William Rimmer.
 The drawing features a figure of a winged human-like being interpreted as either Apollo or Icarus.
 The logo can be found on Led Zeppelin memorabilia, especially T-shirts.
 In addition to using Swan Song as a vehicle to promote their own albums, the band expanded the label's roster, signing artists such as Bad Company, the Pretty Things and Maggie Bell.
 The label was successful while Led Zeppelin existed, but folded less than three years after they disbanded.